Skoda Enyaq iV vRS Review 2025: Price, specs & boot space

 The Skoda Enyaq iV vRS is as refined and smooth as you'd expect any electric car to be.
 There's no rumble of an engine, no whine or jerk of gears and a generally relaxing demeanour.

 Standard safety equipment in the Skoda Enyaq iV vRS (as with any Enyaq) includes front side airbags and curtain airbags, driver and front passenger airbags with passenger airbag deactivation, lane assist and front assist with assisted automatic braking.
 There are Isofix child seat points on the front passenger seat and outer rear seats.
-Rear side airbags are available as an optional extra.
+Rear side airbags were available as an optional extra.

 Charging times: How much does it cost to charge the Skoda Enyaq iV vRS?